pipedrive/client-nodejs/README.md

 The Pipedrive REST API documentation can be found at https://developers.pipedrive.com/v1

-# Testing
+# Testing & Quality
-To run unit tests, execute `npm run tests`
+To run unit tests, execute `npm run test`

 # Licence

 This Pipedrive API client is distributed under the MIT licence.

 # Contribution

-TBD
+- Run tests
+- Make PR